Ableton/AudioPerfLab/README.md

 A visualization of thread activity on each CPU core.
 Each row represents a core and each color represents an audio thread.
 On the iPhone 8, X, XS, and XR, the first four rows represent energy-efficient cores (Mistral/Tempest) and the last two rows represent high-performance cores (Monsoon/Vortex).
 The CoreAudio I/O thread is drawn in black.

+## Energy

+A graph of the estimated power consumption of the AudioPerLab process in watts.
+This can be used to compare the energy impact of different approaches for defeating core switching and frequency scaling (see the Minimum Load and Busy Threads sliders).

 ## Audio

 ### Buffer Size